TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Introduction

-All experiments have been done using \texttt{GPT-4o-mini}, since our objective so far has been to optimize \TinyTroupe{}'s effectiveness as much as possible, not to investigate the relative merits of LLMs.\footnote{Hence, unless otherwise noted, all results mentioned in the text assume \texttt{GPT-4o-mini} as the underlying LLM.
-We also tried \texttt{GPT-3.5} and \texttt{GPT-4o} in earlier development stages, but switched to \texttt{GPT-4o-mini} due to lower costs and relatively good quality.
-As we shall see throughout the paper, the library provides various utilities and optimizations, many of them inspired by the -- sometimes subtle -- behavior observed under this one model.
-Nevertheless, nothing fundamentally prevents other LLMs from being used, and experimenting with them remains on our roadmap.} The library itself is available as open-source software\ifdoubleblind{.\footnote{URL omitted for double-blind review, and will be restored in the final version.}}{ at \url{https://github.com/microsoft/tinytroupe}, including all examples presented here.}
+All reported experiments have been done using \texttt{GPT-5-mini}, since our objective so far has been to optimize \TinyTroupe{}'s effectiveness as much as possible, not to investigate the relative merits of LLMs.\footnote{Hence, unless otherwise noted, all results mentioned in the text assume \texttt{GPT-5-mini} as the underlying LLM.
+We also tried \texttt{GPT-3.5}, \texttt{GPT-4o-mini}, \texttt{GPT-4.1-mini} in earlier development stages.
+Since a typical TinyTroupe simulation requires many model calls, we mostly use \texttt{-mini} models due to lower costs and relatively good quality.
+As we shall see throughout the paper, the library provides various utilities and optimizations, many of them inspired by the -- sometimes subtle -- behavior observed under some of these models.
+Nevertheless, nothing fundamentally prevents other LLMs from being used, and experimenting with them remains on our roadmap. } The library itself is available as open-source software\ifdoubleblind{.\footnote{URL omitted for double-blind review, and will be restored in the final version.
+To examine the source code, including examples reported here, consult the supplementary material.}}{ at \url{https://github.com/microsoft/tinytroupe}, including all examples presented here.}